-The health crisis is impacting the approach to issues and risks, but the risk mapping is not impacted.
-Consideration is being given to updating the risk rating in 2021.
+The health crisis has had an impact on the way issues and risks are dealt with, but risk mapping has not been affected.
+A reflection on the updating of the risk rating is envisaged in 2021.

 Contribution to the UN sustainable development goals